mendahu/rocket-launch-live-client/README.md

   // Limit amount of launches returned
   // Must be between 1 and 25
   // Also accepts number parseable strings like "10"
+  // Note: this param is safely ignored when using in conjuction with a Watcher (see below)
   limit: 10,

   // Sort order (by date) of results